jpick713/RTI/README.md

 # RTI-demo

 RTI database for students and teachers
-A completed prject is hosted at rti-paa.herokuapp.com
+A completed project is hosted at rti-paa.herokuapp.com

 <br>User: Brian</br>
 <br>Password: ILoveRTI!</br>